dipt912/tmobile-dev-puzzle/README.md

 Please provide a short code review of the base `master` branch:

 1. What is done well?
+ First When I update
 2. What would you change?
+   Found one problem on first look.
+   When you update form with symbol and time drop drown and click to Go.
+There is netwotk call for get data but app component not updating local data model.
+One subscriber event needed so that if any data change subscriber event will listen and update chart component.

 3. Are there any code smells or problematic implementations?

 > Make a PR to fix at least one of the issues that you identify